pachyderm/pachyderm/examples/opencv/README.md

 $ docker build -t opencv examples/opencv
 ```

-To understand what's going on take a look at
+To understand what's going on, take a look at
 [`examples/opencv/Dockerfile`](/examples/opencv/Dockerfile).
 And
 [`examples/opencv/edges.py`](/examples/opencv/edges.py).

 ### Distribute the Docker Image
 If you're running a local version of Pachyderm then you can proceed to the next
-step.
+step as you image is built locally and accessible.
 If you're unsure if you're running locally do:

 ```sh
 $ docker ps | grep pachd
 ```

 if that command errors it means pachd isn't running on your local docker host
 and won't be able to see that `opencv` image that you just built.
-To fix this
+To fix this,
 you need to push the image to a registry such as DockerHub.
 You can do this
 with: